Looking for the best Drag Brunch in Toronto?

 Our gay guide to Toronto Drag Brunch features detailed profiles on the top breakfast experiences for Drag Queen lovers.

-Our helpful guide shares Toronto drag brunch schedules, performance details, gay cocktail creations and menu highlights.
+Our comprehensive guide shares Toronto drag brunch schedules, performance details, gay cocktail creations and menu highlights.

 Save this story to Pinterest!